imfdlh/purchase-intention-prediction/README.md

 4. Binning the least frequent value of a nominal variable that has been previously encoded to some labels.
 After that, encode the values using a one-hot encoder.
 5. Split the dataset into 70% training, 20% validation (separate validation set, different from the one in cross-validation), and 10% test set for model inference.
 6. Feature Standardization Scaling and SMOTE oversampling (sampling strategy = 1/3) that integrate inside the pipeline for each base model and best model.

+# Evaluation

+The evaluation metrics that will be the main concern in this project are AUC and Precision.
+The reason behind this decision is due to the nature of the data that has an imbalance class, thus the accuracy won’t represent the model's actual performance.
+As for Precision, we want to minimize the number of False Positives that happen.
+This is based on the consideration of which error will bring more harm towards the company, mostly revenue and ROI (Return on Investment).
+The result of this prediction model can be obtained will be utilized to decide whether to give a promotional voucher or coupon or discount or even rebate towards the customer than predicted to be ended up buying thins (bring revenue).
+The Redemption rate (the rate of costumer that redeemed a voucher/coupon) will be very low if we have a lot of False Positives, this will also affect the company's ROI since they have allocated their budget for promotion/making a campaign.

 # Model Analysis